 Measuring Lead Generation at the Top of the Funnel

-The MAP is the best tool for establishing digital fingerprints for every online asset that sales is using.
+The MAP (Marketing Automation Platform) is the best tool for establishing digital fingerprints for every online asset that sales is using.
 For example, the MAP can view leads by traffic sources if corporate wants to measure the performance of specific marketing assets.
 Each piece posted on Twitter, LinkedIn or personal blogs will yield numbers on new inbound leads.

 Customize tracking by adding UTM parameter codes tied directly to digital assets in content sharing tools like employee advocacy.
 UTM codes can help trace whether specific buyers used assets promoted by sales professionals or employee advocacy so they can be registered as driving inbound.